apache/pulsar/site2/docs/io-flume-source.md

 Before using the Flume source connector, you need to create a configuration file through one of the following methods.

+> For more information about the `source.conf` in the example below, see [here](https://github.com/apache/pulsar/blob/master/pulsar-io/flume/src/main/resources/flume/source.conf).

 * JSON

     ```json